marvokurven/GetSet-Values/README.md

   | 1         | Read/Write error (File or key doesn't exist, or no permission)  |
   | 2         | Invalid option(s) and/or argument(s)|

+# Installing

+The binaries can be used as-is in cunjunction with scripts, or they can be copied to a directory in either
+local $PATH or system-wide.

+Currently there are two ways of installing GetSet-Values:

+**Download the binaries**
+Copy the binaries to `/home/[USER]/.local/bin` to make them available for the user alone,
+or `/usr/local/bin` to make them available system-wide for all users.

+**Compiling**
+The FreePascal Compiler is required to compile the sources.
+It's available for both Linux, Windows, and MacOS, and can be obtained at [freepascal.org](https://www.freepascal.org/download.html) or in the package manager's default repo on most Linux distros.
+The full-blown Lazarus IDE also has it included if you want the whole shebang.

+ COMPILING IN LINUX:
+ `make`
+ `sudo make install` *(Optional)*

+ COMPILING IN WINDOWS:
+ `fpc -XX -O3 -vi getvalue.pas`
+ `fpc -XX -O3 -vi setvalue.pas`
+ Copy the binaries to *C:\windows\system32* or just use them as-is